bnossum/midgetv/README.md

  - Test on nested interrupts/exceptions, errors are expected to be found
  - Write and test exhaustive CSR code, just now only a minimum exists
  - Compliance with riscv-privileged-vX.XX.pdf
- - Table that show clockcycles used per instruction
+ - Table that show clock cycles used per instruction
  - Cleanup on code, and especially Makefiles
  - Documentation (strange how this tends to be last...)